8ML/8Core/README.md

 ## Introduction
 8Core is a completely free to use and open-source spigot server codebase with core features:

-- Ranks & Permissions
+- Ranks and Permissions
-- Profile System
+- Profile and Options Menu
 - Friends System
+- Modules System
-- Options Menu
+- Hub Manager
 - Command Manager
 - Cosmetics API
-- Modules System
-- Hub Manager
 - Minigame API

 8Core is easy for developers to build on, as all classes are well documented and easy to use.